Byron1z/osticket-prereqs-B1z/README.md

 </p>

 <p>
-After creating, log into the Azure VM with the Remote Desktop app on your PC,
+After creating, log in to the Azure VM with the Remote Desktop app on your PC,
 </p>
 <br />